 - May I substitute a course in an existing Connection?

 All faculty approved or existing Connections must be completed as specified in the catalog.
 If you would like to substitute a course for one included in an existing Connection, you would have to propose a Student-Initiated Connection.

 - Do I have to register for or declare my Connections anywhere?

 Once you select a Connection that you plan to work on, are working on or have already completed, we urge you to inform the Office of the Registrar.
-This form is available in the Office of the Registrar and on our web page.
+The declaration form can found on the Student tab on insidWheaton.
 By reporting your Connection (you are not obligated to complete it; you may certainly change your mind) your selection will be reflected on your degree audit (CAPP).
 In this way, you and your advisor have the ability to track your progress toward degree completion.

 - Is there a deadline for declaring an existing or faculty initiated Connection?

 No. There is no deadline for declaring existing Connections.
 However, graduating seniors should inform the Office of the Registrar no later than the beginning of the semester in which they plan to graduate.
 We need to know which Connection(s) you plan to or have completed in order to clear you for graduation.

 - How do I change a Connection if I have already declared it in the Office of the Registrar?
 Simply complete a new connection declaration form on insideWheaton.
 Let the staff person receiving the form know that this Connection replaces another.
 In that way, we will remove the previous Connection from your degree audit.

 - Do all the courses in a Connection have to be taken in the same semester or even in consecutive semesters?